Good Samaritan handcuffed after running into burning home

-Former firefighter Neil St. Onge said instinct to help kicked in, but he didn’t believe his good deed would end with him seated in the back of a police cruiser.
+Former firefighter Neal St. Onge said instinct to help kicked in, but he didn’t believe his good deed would end with him seated in the back of a police cruiser.

 “Had a fire in the rear of the building that spread into the roof,” said Chad Wagner, Lake St. Louis Fire Protection District Assistant Chief.